Step 2-2: Outline 4 Ideas

 Which Prompt?
 Some students have a background, identity, interest, or talent that is so meaningful they believe their application would be incomplete without it.
 If this sounds like you, then please share your story.
 (A background story)

-What characteristics does this story illustrate?
+How did this change me or what did this mean to me?
 I am patient and diligent.
 This was the first time I felt like I taught someone something.
 I want to do that again, whether as a swim instructor or in other aspects of my life.

 Example #2